 #27 NICO HULKENBERG

 It seems strange that the man who excelled at every junior series he competed in is now the man with the most F1 starts to not score a podium finish.
-Nico Hulkenberg is well respected for his speed and racecraft, and he’ll surely be hoping to get that maiden rostrum finish in 2018.
+Nico Hulkenberg is well respected for his speed and racecraft, and he’ll surely be hoping to get that maiden top three finish in 2019.

 |Full Name||Nicolas Hulkenberg|